autostructure/docs/puppet/blogs/secure_windows_june.md

 As an example, let's take an existing domain controller dc1.example.com and harden it.

 The `secure_windows` module will make a lot of changes on the system, and it can be helpful to review these changes before enforcing them on your production servers.
 To do this, run puppet in `noop` mode.
-You can do this in the PE Console on on the command line with `puppet agent -t --noop`.
+You can do this in the PE Console or on the command line with `puppet agent -t --noop`.

 This will output all the changes that Puppet would have made on the system.
 This report tells us what is out of compliance on the machine and can be used for auditing your infrastructure.
 In the case of dc1.example.com we will examine the changes our module will make to security settings and then choose if we would like to enforce them.